 Do not hesitate to contact us with any special needs or concerns of your Scouts, parents, and leaders as they arise.
 We will work to address them and ensure an outstanding and enjoyable stay at Sabattis!
 At Sabattis, you are not just a visitor... you are a part of the team.
 Thank you for selecting Sabattis Scout Reservation as your camping destination.
 We can't wait for you to arrive at Sabattis in the heart of the Adirondack Wilderness.

 Yours in Scouting,

-Ron Hill, Jr.Zachary EbertPieter VisscherCamp DirectorProgram DirectorCamp Commissioner & Chaplainronald.hill@scouting.orgzebert526@gmail.compietaviss@mac.com
+Ron Hill, Jr.

+Camp Director ronald.hill@scouting.org

+Pieter Visscher Camp Commissioner & Chaplain pietaviss@mac.com

 Contacting Us

 Preseason Contacts

 For questions about camp before the camping season, please contact the council office.